 Bike insurance does not protect against loss or damage due to radioactive or nuclear-related activities.

-Any motorcycle accident, loss or injury due to acts of God (like earthquakes, tsunamis), wars, riots or terrorism are not covered.
+Any claim arising out of a loss or injury due to wars, riots or terrorism are not covered.

 Your failure to maintain your motorbike in road-worthy condition is not included in your bike insurance.

 If the vehicle is used for purposes other than the permitted use, your claim will be rejected.
 For example, you should not use your bike for commercial purposes without informing your insurer.